-In contrast to the Notes, IQVF REIT common stock is now available to both accredited and non-accredited investors and at a significantly lower minimum investment (just above \$10,000).
-Equity investment amounts range from this minimum to \$5,000,000, and the average investment is just below \$100,000.
+In contrast to the Notes, IQVF REIT common stock is now available to both accredited and non-accredited investors and at a significantly lower minimum investment (slightly above \$10,000).
+Equity investment amounts range from this minimum to \$5,000,000.
+The average investment is approximately \$100,000.